OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/es.md

 ---
 title: es
-description: Documentation page for using the Expected Shortfall (ES) function in Python.
+description: "Documentation page for using the Expected Shortfall (ES) function in" Python.
 Provides detailed examples, parameter usage, and options for calculations.
 keywords:
 - Expected Shortfall